MicrosoftDocs/visualstudio-docs/docs/install/use-command-line-parameters-to-install-visual-studio.md

 The command-line verbs and parameters described below are designed to be used with the following executables or programs:
   - The setup bootstrapper, which is the small (~1 MB) file (for example, vs_enterprise.exe) that initiates the download process.
-  - The Visual Studio installer that may already be installed on the machine and is located in the fixed directory `C:\Program Files (x86)\Microsoft Visual Studio\Installer\setup.exe`.
+  - The Visual Studio installer that may already be installed on the machine and is located in the folder `C:\Program Files (x86)\Microsoft Visual Studio\Installer\setup.exe`.
 Note that you can't initiate the installer programmatically from the same directory that the installer resides in.
   - With a [winget command using winget's --override switch](#use-winget-to-install-visual-studio).
   - With an Administrator Update package, which is available to download from the [Microsoft Update Catalog](https://catalog.update.microsoft.com), to programatically update your network layout.
-More information how to do this can be found in the [Update or modify your layout](create-a-network-installation-of-visual-studio.md#update-the-layout-to-a-specific-version-of-the-product) documentation.
+More information describing how to do this can be found in the [Update or modify your layout](create-a-network-installation-of-visual-studio.md#update-the-layout-to-a-specific-version-of-the-product) article.

 Not all commands or parameters work in each of these situations, and we've tried to document the exceptions below.
-Furthermore, not all situations will have access to each of these executables.
+Furthermore, in some scenarios you may not have access to all of these executables.
 For example, client machines may only have the installer available for programmatic execution if Visual Studio was installed via a layout.

 ::: moniker range="vs-2019"